vv-vim/vv/README.md

 Settings
 --------

 You can setup VV-specific option via `:VVset` command.
-It works the same as vim built in command `:set`.
+It works the same as vim built-in command `:set`.
 For example `:VVset nofullscreen` is the same as `:VVset fullscreen=0`.
 You can use `:help set` for syntax reference.

 * `fullscreen`, `fu`: Switch to fullscreen mode.
 You can also toggle fullscreen by `Cmd+Ctrl+F`.
 Default: `0`.

 * `simplefullscreen`, `sfu`: Use simple or standard fullscreen mode.
-Simple is faster than standard macOS fullscreen mode, it does not have any transition animation.
+Simple is faster than standard macOS fullscreen mode.
+It does not have any transition animation.
 Default: `1`.

 * `bold`: Allow bold font.
 You can completely disable bold even if colorscheme has it.
 Default: `1`.
 * `italic'`: Allow italic.
 Default: `1`.